Heroes-Hacking-Central/Heroes.SDK/README.md

 It primarily is intended for easier creation of mods with Reloaded II, though it does contain many structures invaluable to creating standalone tools/parsers.
 There are also some inclu ded parsers of its own, allowing for creation/extraction of various game formats.

 This SDK is originally pieced together from mods made by [Sewer](https://github.com/Sewer56) and further driven by ~~Donut's disassembly he will release once Half Life 3 releases~~ the [community disassembly](https://github.com/Heroes-Hacking-Central/Heroes-Disassembly).
+At the moment it is not yet tested/used, expect hidden typos, errors and bugs.

 ## Using the API
 An easy to use API for manipulating the game at runtime is available in the `Heroes.SDK.API` namespace.